-- 8.3 The following progression requirements (Regulations 8.4 8.13 below) apply to all full-time students registered for a course leading to any of the following intended awards:
+- 8.3 The following progression requirements (Regulations 8.4 8.12 below) apply to all fulltime students registered for a course leading to any of the following intended awards:

-- Certificate of Higher Education52;
+- Certificate of Higher Education;

 - Higher National Diploma;

 - Diploma of Higher Education;

 - Foundation Degree;

 - Ordinary Degree;

 - Honours Degree;

 - Integrated Master's Degree.

-- 8.4 For courses approved as an extended course with entry at level 3, in order to progress from level 3 to level 4, a student can trail no more than 30 credits of level 3 modules which have not been passed.
-A student who has not passed more than 30 credits at level 3, and has not exhausted the maximum combined value of re-taken and replacement modules
+- 8.4 For courses approved as an extended course with entry at level 3, in order to progress from level 3 to level 4, a student is required to attain all level 3 credits (normally a single module comprising 120 credits at level 3).
+There is no provision to trail any level 3 credits into level 4.

+- 8.5 In order to progress from level 4 to level 5, and therefore register for and study modules at level 5, a full-time student must have been awarded 90 or more credits (including credit awarded for accredited prior learning).

+- 8.6 A full-time student who does not satisfy the criteria in Regulation 8.5 above and has not exhausted the maximum combined value of re-taken and replacement modules permitted under Regulations 6.100 and 6.101 above, is not permitted to register for, and therefore study, level 5 modules but can continue the student's registration on the course.